liyongkang123/liyongkang123.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Information Retrieval & Robustness & Adversarial Attack
+  - Information Retrieval
-  - Heterogeneous Graph Neural Network & Data Science
+  - Graph Neural Network
-  - Spatio-temporal Data & Human Mobility Mining
+  - Spatio-temporal Data  Science
+  - Robustness AI

 # Education to show in About widget
 education: